-Oh my.
+Oh, my.
 Last night was rough.
-I don’t know what happened or why but there must of been a surge of hormones at about 11pm that sent me running for the bathroom and drinking coca-cola, which is something I personally loathe to do, but was, however, encouraged to for nausea from none other then my nutritionist.
+I don’t know what happened or why but there must have been a surge of hormones at about 11pm that sent me running for the bathroom and drinking coca-cola, which is something I personally loathe to do.
+It helped.

 I rambled a bit, I know.
 I guess I just needed to.